Deep Learning for Data-Driven Districting-and-Routing: Introduction

 \section{Introduction}

 Districting is the process of partitioning a service region, represented as a collection of basic geographical units, into larger clusters called districts.
 This practice is ubiquitous in large-scale transportation and last-mile delivery systems for mail delivery \citep{Bruno2021}, home care services \citep{Benzarti2013}, and maintenance services \citep{Garcia-Ayala2016}.
-A delivery policy in fixed districts has several benefits: (1) allowing the separation and the aggregation of the requests in advance before all information is available, (2) reducing the complexity of the task thanks to the decomposition of the routing optimization process, (3) stimulating the familiarity of drivers and thus their efficiency within their respective geographical regions \citep{Zhong2007}, and (4) increasing the satisfaction of customers thanks to a higher familiarity with their drivers \citep{Kovacs2014}.
+A delivery policy in fixed districts has multiple benefits: allowing the separation and the aggregation of the requests in advance before all information is available, reducing the complexity of the task thanks to the decomposition of the routing optimization process, stimulating the familiarity of drivers and thus their efficiency within their respective geographical regions \citep{Zhong2007}, and increasing the satisfaction of customers thanks to a higher familiarity with their drivers \citep{Kovacs2014}.

-Districting decisions are strategic and linked with major financial and societal stakes.
-These decisions typically hold for months or years, whereas operational routes occur on a daily or weekly basis and are subject to variations.
+Districting decisions are strategic and involve significant financial and societal stakes.
+These decisions typically hold for months or years, whereas operational routes occur on a daily or weekly basis and are subject to variation.
 Optimizing or even evaluating districting decisions is a very complex task.
 Demands are uncertain and volatile, and routing cost evaluations typically translate into large-scale vehicle routing problems, which are time-consuming to solve and highly sensitive to the spatial distribution of the requests.
 Because of these two different classes of decisions and planning horizons, the related \emph{districting-and-routing} problems still represent important challenges \citep{Drexl2015,kalcsics2019}.